JustSleightly/SleightlyBall/README.md

 The folder with your avatar's SleightlyBall under Generated Resources is the only one you need to export, aside from the files of the actual balls you used with the tool.
 The only exception to this is if you did not have an FX controller, Gesture controller, Expression Parameters, or Expressions Menu by default, in which those will be generated in your `Assets/` folder.

-**You may not** export or redistribute the _SleightlyBall.dll_ file under `Assets/JustSleightly/SleightlyBall/Resources/`.
+**You may not** export or redistribute the _SleightlyBall.dll_ file and other contents under `Packages/JS - SleightlyBall/`.
 Please refer to the full Terms and Conditions on my [store](https://store.sleightly.dev/).

 </details>